Estate Litigation · Will Contests

 Undue influence and lack of testamentary capacity are frequently raised together, and the evidence supporting one claim often supports the other.
 A testator with advanced cognitive decline may both lack capacity and be susceptible to undue influence.
 Courts evaluate each ground independently, but the factual foundation, particularly the medical evidence, often overlaps.

 Fraud is a separate ground that can accompany undue influence when the influencer made material misrepresentations to the testator.
-For example, telling the testator that another family member does not want to inherit, or that a child has been stealing from the testator, in order to induce a will change is both fraud and a mechanism of undue influence.
-For the full range of grounds for contesting a will in Pennsylvania, including capacity, execution defects, and fraud, see our page on will contests in Pennsylvania.
+Telling the testator that another family member does not want to inherit, or that a child has been stealing from the testator, to induce a will change is both fraud and a mechanism of undue influence.
+When the person who exerted undue influence is also the executor of the estate, additional fiduciary claims arise: an executor who obtained a favorable will through pressure or manipulation and then administers the estate in their own interest may also be liable for executor self-dealing and breach of fiduciary duty.
+Beneficiaries in that situation may pursue both the will contest and the fiduciary breach in the same Orphans’ Court proceeding.

-Frequently Asked Questions About Undue Influence in Pennsylvania (FAQ)
+Frequently Asked Questions About Undue Influence in Pennsylvania

 What is undue influence in a Pennsylvania will contest?